hannesbachmann/TU_Dresden_cv_1_some_exercises/README.md

 # TU_Dresden_cv_1_some_exercises

-Exercise solutions for the WS2022/23 course Computer Vision I at the TU Dresden.
+Solutions to tasks from the WS2022/23 university course Computer Vision I at the TU Dresden.